Tyrrrz/CliWrap/Readme.md

        .SetPassword("securepassword123"));
 ```

-> ⚠️ Note that specifying domain and password is only supported on Windows and will result in an exception on other operating systems.
+> ⚠️ Specifying domain and password is only supported on Windows and will result in an exception on other operating systems.
 Specifying username, on the other hand, is supported across all platforms.

 #### `WithValidation(...)`